 DDM is exposed to the economic, market and fiscal conditions in the markets in which the Group operates and any positive or negative developments regarding these conditions.
-If the economy suffers a material and adverse downturn for a prolonged period of time that, in turn, increases the unemployment rate and/or impacts interest rates and the availability of credit, DDM may not be able to perform debt collection at levels consistent with historic levels due to the inability of debtors to make payments, at the same levels or at all, which could have an adverse effect on DDM's financial results.
+If the economy suffers a material and adverse downturn for a prolonged period of time including in connection with the current COVID-19 pandemic that, in turn, increases the unemployment rate and/or impacts interest rates and the availability of credit, DDM may not be able to perform debt collection at levels consistent with historic levels due to the inability of debtors to make payments, at the same levels or at all, which could have an adverse effect on DDM's financial results.
 In addition, should the level of inflation increase, the real term carrying value of DDM's distressed asset portfolios may decrease.